Foundation Degree (FdSc) Sport and Exercise Science (Cycling Performance)

 UCAS Code: C589

-This two-year Foundation degree in Cycling Performance is an exciting new course designed so you can pursue your cycling ambitions while studying.
+This two-year Sport and Exercise Science (Cycling Performance) foundation degree is an exciting new course designed so you can pursue your cycling ambitions while studying.
 The unique feature of this programme is the access it will give you to a British-registered professional cycling team which regularly competes in the United Kingdom and mainland Europe enabling you to gain high quality work-based learning in a top performance cycling environment and exposing you to many of the key aspects of running a world-class cycling team.